apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/hugegraph-server-idea-setup.md

 ### Background

-The [Quick Start](/docs/quickstart/hugegraph-server/) section provides instructions on how to start and stop HugeGraphServer using **scripts**.
+The [Quick Start](/docs/quickstart/hugegraph-server/) section provides instructions on how to start and stop HugeGraph-Server using **scripts**.
 In this guide, we will explain how to run and debug HugeGraph-Server on the Linux platform using **IntelliJ IDEA**.

 The core steps for local startup are the same as starting with **scripts**:

 1. Initialize the database backend by executing the `InitStore` class to initialize the graph.
-2. Start HugeGraphServer by executing the `HugeGraphServer` class to load the initialized graph information and start the server.
+2. Start HugeGraph-Server by executing the `HugeGraphServer` class to load the initialized graph information and start the server.

 Before proceeding with the following process, make sure that you have cloned the source code of HugeGraph and have configured the development environment, such as JDK 11.